|This is an unofficial version.

 "plant" includes a tree, shrub, vine, herbaceous perennial or annual but does not include plant of a cereal grain, an oilseed crop, a forage crop, or sugar beets or turnips; (« plante »)

 "seed" means the seed of a plant that is raised, grown, kept, packed, sold, purchased, delivered or shipped, for the purpose of planting for the purpose of producing plants, and includes any tuber, bulb, corm, rhizome, root, scion, or cutting of a plant that is raised, grown, kept, packed, sold, purchased, delivered or shipped for that purpose, but does not include seed of cereal grains, oilseed crops, forage crops or sugar beets or turnips. (« semence »)

-2(1) A plant pests inspector, and such other officers, inspectors and employees as may be required to administer and enforce this Act may be appointed as provided in The Civil Service Act.
+A plant pests inspector, and such other officers, inspectors and employees as may be required to administer and enforce this Act may be appointed under Part 3 of The Public Service Act.

 (a) enter at all reasonable times any farm, nursery, vehicle, building, or other place, on or in which he suspects that there are plants or seeds or both that are diseased or infested; and make an inspection and examination and order that precautions against the spread of the disease or part be taken; and, without restricting the generality of the foregoing,